Mill Valley, California: Coast Miwok

 The first people known to inhabit Marin County, the Coast Miwok, arrived approximately 6,500 years ago.
-The territory of the Coast Miwok included all of Marin County, north to Bodega Bay and southern Sonoma County.
+The territory of the Coast Miwok encompasses all of Marin County, north to Bodega Bay and southern Sonoma County.
 More than 600 village sites have been identified, including 14 sites in the Mill Valley area.
-Nearby archaeological discoveries include the rock carvings and grinding sites on Ring Mountain.
-The pre-Missionization population of the Coast Miwok is estimated to be between 1,500 (Alfred L. Kroeber's estimate for the year 1770 A.D.) to 2,000 (Sherburne F. Cook's estimate for the same year).
-The pre-Missionization population of the Coast Miwok may have been as high as 5,000.
-Cook speculated that by 1848 their population had decreased to 300, and was down to 60 by 1880.
-As of 2011 there are over 1,000 registered members of the Federated Indians of Graton Rancheria, which includes both the Coast Miwok and the Southern Pomo, all of whom can date their ancestry back to the 14 survivors original tribal ancestors.
+Nearby archaeological discoveries include rock carvings and grain-grinding sites on Ring Mountain.
+The pre-Missionization population of the Coast Miwok is estimated to have been between 1,500 (Alfred L. Kroeber's estimate for the year 1770 AD) and 2,000 (Sherburne F. Cook's estimate for the same year).
+The pre-Spanish era Coast Miwok population may have even been as high as 5,000.
+Cook speculated that by 1848, their population had decreased to merely 300, from foreign disease-exposure and Spanish violence, and was down to 60 by 1880.
+As of 2011, there are over 1,000 registered members of the Federated Indians of Graton Rancheria, which includes both the Coast Miwok and the Southern Pomo, all of whom can date their ancestry back to 14 survivors as original tribal ancestors.